isyuck/tidal-party/README.md

 ### Config

-Next, you need to configure tidal-twitch to your channel.
+Next, you need to configure twitch-tidal to your channel.
 Replace `username` and `password` in `config.js` to the username and password/OAUTH of your bot account.
 Then change `channels` to the channel name of the *different* account hosting the stream.
 You can also change `maxActivePatterns` if you want to have more/less patterns active at once.